-The Home page has hyperlinks to the following 4 working areas
+The Home page has hyperlinks to the following 4 working areas:

 Here we design and create objects to be used in the making of an integration scenario.
 The data flow in PI will look similar to as shown below:

-We find the option to design the following
+We find the option to design the following:

-PI uses integration repository to design message structure for both sender and receiver systems and develop an interface message using corresponding message structures which act as a point of interaction to the outside world.
+PI uses an integration repository to design message structure for both sender and receiver systems and develop an interface message using corresponding message structures that act as a point of interaction to the outside world.
 Data type and Message type are used to simplify and modularize the design of a complex interface.

-Graphical mapping is the most used as it allows developer to map attributes of both structures graphically to pass data using service interfaces.
+Graphical mapping is the most used as it allows the developer to map attributes of both structures graphically to pass data using service interfaces.
 For the other three, we have to develop the mapping by writing code.
 If it is a single stack server, then the ABAP mapping will not be available.